RenderKit/embree/README.md

-installation that comes with the Intel® Compiler, or you can install the binary distribution of TBB directly from [www.threadingbuildingblocks.org](https://www.threadingbuildingblocks.org/download) into a folder named tbb into your Embree root directory.
-You also have to make sure that the libraries tbb.dll and tbb_malloc.dll can be found when executing your Embree applications, e.g. by putting the path to these libraries into your `PATH` environment variable.
+installation that comes with the Intel® Compiler, or you can install the binary distribution of TBB directly from [www.threadingbuildingblocks.org](https://www.threadingbuildingblocks.org/download) into a folder named `tbb` into your Embree root directory.
+You also have to make sure that the libraries `tbb.dll` and `tbb_malloc.dll` can be found when executing your Embree applications, e.g. by putting the path to these libraries into your `PATH` environment variable.

-Embree supports the Intel® SPMD Program Compiler (ISPC), which allows straight forward parallelization of an entire renderer.
-When installing ISPC make sure to download an ISPC version from [ispc.github.io](https://ispc.github.io/downloads.html) that is compatible with your Visual Studio version.
+Embree supports the Intel® SPMD Program Compiler (ISPC), which allows straightforward parallelization of an entire renderer.
+When installing ISPC, make sure to download an ISPC version from [ispc.github.io](https://ispc.github.io/downloads.html) that is compatible with your Visual Studio version.
 There are two ISPC versions, one for Visual Studio 2013 and earlier, and one for Visual